AkashJuwadi123/Recipes/README.md

 ## Introduction

 The goal of this project is to solve the main question of whether of not the cooking time of each recipe effects the number of calories?
-In order to do this we will be using the recipes dataset which contains various different values which contain
+In order to do this we will be using the recipes dataset which contains various different recipes and information about the different recipes.

 ---